Tips for Resolving Conflict Between Coworkers

 Using a lone worker safety solution is an effective way to keep workers safe if conflicts escalate when they are alone with a volatile person.

-When it comes to conflict resolution between two or more parties, listening plays a huge role.
+When it comes to resolving workplace conflict resolution between two or more parties, active listening plays a huge role.
 However, we typically overlook it.
-We usually try to voice our own opinion as much as possible and don’t let the other party explain themselves.
+We usually try to voice our own opinion as much as possible and don't let the other party explain themselves.

 In any conflict, be it personal or professional, it's easy to get defensive.
 If you start bantering by using a series of yes-or-no questions, you won't see the other person's perspective.

-Rather than getting defensive, listen to the other person’s point of view.
+Rather than getting defensive, listen to the other person's point of view.
 Try to understand where the other person is coming from.
-Try to change a “Yes, but,” answer into an “I understand, and,” statements.
+Try to change a "Yes, but" answer into an "I understand, and" statement.

 No conflict is resolved with anger or tears.
 You need to remain calm and think rationally so that you can form a solution that will appease both parties.
 If you need to, vent your emotions before you meet.
-You may also want to read up on conflict resolution strategies and resolution management beforehand so that you feel more prepared.
+You may also want to read up on conflict resolution techniques and resolution management beforehand so that you feel more prepared.
+Maintaining composure is crucial when handling conflict in the workplace and is an important aspect of conflict de-escalation.

 Show a willingness to collaborate or compromise.
-If the conflict is trivial, you can avoid them and make a compromise with the other party.
-In case of larger conflicts, you need to sort out things together.
-A willingness to compromise and collaborate is necessary.
+If the conflict is trivial, you can avoid it and make a compromise with the other party.
+In case of larger conflicts, you need to sort things out together.
+A willingness to compromise and collaborate is necessary for effective team conflict resolution.
+Understanding different conflict styles, such as the accommodating conflict style or the competing conflict style, can help you navigate these situations more effectively.

 Take a lot of time to think about anything you say to people regarding your conflicts and issues.
 It's better not to talk about the conflict until you reach an agreement that resolves the conflict.